 Dr. Bakriges is both a pianist and ethnomusicologist.
 His fields of interest include the impact of African American music in Europe, as well as global practices and processes of musical improvisation.
-He is active as a pianist, composer, and arranger, and regularly presents at conferences around the country and in Europe.
+He is active as a pianist, composer, and arranger, and regularly performs and presents at conferences around the country and in Europe.

 413-265-2487 | email@example.com

 B.A., M.F.A., University of Massachusetts-Amherst